Things To Do In Dubai

 The ultimate role-playing destination for kids.
 It is also in the convenience of the Dubai Mall.

-39. iFly – Defy gravity
+39. iFly – Defy Gravity

 Gear up with a flying suit, helmet, and goggles.
 Before you embark on this gravity-defying feat, take notes on the instructions.
 Master the flying techniques and learn the sign language of skydivers.
 After the training session, you get two one-minute-long flying sessions.